Serena van der Woodsen: Season 3

 Serena returns from her European adventure and a complicated relationship with Carter that indicates a possible romance.
-The Los Angeles Times noted her character's penchant for secrecy but stated "It initially seems as though Bad Serena is back, but we all know her highway of crazy behavior is always paved with good intentions."
-Serena's relationship with Carter earns the disapproval of her peers but discovers redeeming qualities in him.
+The Los Angeles Times noted her character's penchant for secrecy but wrote, "It initially seems as though Bad Serena is back, but we all know her highway of crazy behavior is always paved with good intentions."
+Serena's relationship with Carter earns the disapproval of her peers but she discovers redeeming qualities in him.
 Lily first assumes that she's preparing to go to Brown but defers from entering, preferring to stay in the city and find herself.
-During Lily's wedding, she discovers Carter's previous transgressions and she loses him when he chooses to make amends for his mistakes, breaking her heart in the process.
+During Lily's wedding, she discovers Carter's previous transgressions and loses him when he chooses to make amends for his mistakes, breaking her heart in the process.

 Serena eventually makes her time in New York useful by taking a job as a publicist, one that is short-lived as her relationships with both her friends and her family begin to erode.
-Her friendship with Blair and Nate crumble due to her job but finds even more trouble when she falls for Nate's married congressman cousin, Tripp van der Bilt (Aaron Tveit).
-Her relationship with him is tumultuous as both Nate and Blair fail in persuading her from continuing the affair.
+Her friendships with Blair and Nate crumble due to her job but she finds even more trouble when she falls for Nate's married congressman cousin, Tripp van der Bilt (Aaron Tveit).
+Her relationship with him is tumultuous as both Nate and Blair fail to persuade her to end it.
 The affair ends when an offer to become a mistress from Tripp's wife makes her come to her senses.
 As Serena and Tripp return to New York, their car crashes, leaving her hospitalized.
-She survives and Nate proves his love for her and the two begin a relationship.
+She survives and Nate proves his love for her.
+They begin a relationship.